Adapting Behaviour via Intrinsic Reward: A Survey and Empirical Study: Problem Formulation

 Fortunately, for our prediction setting, the structure of our problem (described in Section \ref{prob}) admits a simple approach that performs well in practice: to err on the side of taking an action periodically.
 Selecting any action is not detrimental, as it provides information about one of the targets.
 Particularly in a non-stationary setting, each action should be taken periodically, to check if expected reward estimates remain accurate.
-One reasonable strategy is obtain a distribution over the actions---not find the single best action---and sample proportionally to that distribution, as is done by the Gradient Bandit.
+One reasonable strategy is to obtain a distribution over the actions---not find the single best action---and sample proportionally to that distribution, as is done by the Gradient Bandit.
 For DTS, we prevent the variance for the Bayesian estimate for each action from dropping below a minimum level, both to account for non-stationarity and to increase the probability that an action will be selected.
 We find these simple choices to be sufficient for reasonable behavior in our multi-prediction problem setting.

 We now describe these two bandit algorithms.
-The Gradient Bandit, specified in \cite[Section 2.8]{sutton2018reinforcement}, attempts to maximize the expected average reward by modifying a vector of action preferences $h \in \mathbb{R}^N$ based on the difference between the reward and average reward baseline:
+The Gradient Bandit, specified in \citet[Section 2.8]{sutton2018reinforcement}, attempts to maximize the expected average reward by modifying a vector of action preferences $h \in \mathbb{R}^N$---indexed by action---based on the difference between the reward and average reward baseline:

-where $\bar{r} \in \mathbb{R}$ is the average of all the rewards up to time $t$, maintaining using an exponential average, and $\bar{r}$ and $h_0(i)$ are both initialized to zero.
+where $\bar{r} \in \mathbb{R}$ is the average of all the rewards up to time $t$, maintained using an exponential average, and $\bar{r}$ and $h_0(a)$ are both initialized to zero.
 Actions are selected probabilistically according to a softmax distribution which converts the preferences to probabilities:

 The Gradient Bandit will sample all the actions infinitely often, though if an action preference is very low then that action will be rarely taken.
 Notice that the Gradient Bandit algorithm is similar to policy gradient methods in reinforcement learning.
-This similarity is an additional reason we preferred this algorithm, as it reflects the setting which we are ultimately interesting in---learning the behavior for a Horde of demons in Markov Decision Process problems with function approximation~\cite{sutton2011horde}---discussed further in Section \ref{horde}.

 The second non-stationary bandit algorithm we use is Dynamic Thompson Sampling (DTS) \citep{gupta2011thompson}.
 The algorithm maintains a posterior distribution over the expectation and variance of the reward for each action, using a Bayesian update.
 The posterior variance is increased after each update, to account for non-stationarity in the rewards.
 This ensures that, before the posterior is treated like a prior for the next update, it reflects the uncertainty in that prior information, due to the fact that the environment is non-stationary.
 Otherwise, the posterior would concentrate over time.
 The distribution over expected rewards is then used in the standard way in Thompson sampling: an estimate is sampled for each action, and the action with maximal sampled value is executed.